Expert advice

 Oxidation, sun fade, bleach and dye bleed change the fibre itself, so cleaning cannot reverse them.
 Here is why some carpet discolouration is permanent.

-What Cleaning Products Damage Carpet & Upholstery?
+What Cleaning Products Damage Carpet & Rugs?

 Why Wool Needs Wool-Safe Cleaning